Asperato/userdocs/docs/successplus.md

 ---

 # Overview
 GoCardless Success+ is a feature to intelligently retry a failed payment.
-You can read more about it at https://gocardless.com/gc/success-plus/
+You can read more about it <a href="https://gocardless.com/gc/success-plus/">here</a>.

 #Using GoCardless Success+